munificent/game-programming-patterns/book/event-queue.markdown

 * **The queue owns it:**

     <span name="pool">Another option</span> is to have messages *always* live on the queue.
-Instead of allocating the message itself, it requests a "fresh" one from the queue.
+Instead of allocating the message itself, the sender requests a "fresh" one from the queue.
 The queue returns a reference to a message already in memory inside the queue, and the sender fills it in.
 When the message gets processed, the receiver just refers to the same message in the queue.

     <aside name="pool">